Key Points

 How do I treat hookworm parasites in my dog?

 Fortunately, hookworms in dogs are easily treated.
-Hookworms are treated with a broad spectrum antiparasitic called Pyrantel Pamoate.
+Hookworms are treated with a broad-spectrum anti-parasitic called Pyrantel Pamoate.

 Speak with your veterinarian regarding the proper dosing protocol to treat hookworms.

-Your veterinarian will run a follow-up examination of your dog’s stool after deworming to ensure the parasites are gone.
+Your veterinarian will also run a follow-up examination of your dog’s stool after deworming to ensure the parasites are gone.

 How do I prevent my dog from becoming infected with hookworms?

-I always suggest puppies receive deworming medications for hookworms at 6-to-8 and 10-to-12 weeks of age.
+I always suggest puppies receive deworming medications for hookworms at 6-8 and 10-12 weeks of age.
 Puppies are at high risk for hookworm infection, and it is always best to routinely use a dewormer on them.
+Ensuring your pet’s surroundings are clean and free of contamination is another key step in preventing hookworm infection.

-Whether your dog is showing clinical signs and side effects of dog worms or not, it is important to have their stool sample tested twice a year for parasites.
+Preventative treatment is always the best option, but it’s still important to have your dog checked for intestinal worms.
+Whether your dog is showing clinical signs of hookworms or not, it is important to have their stool sample tested twice a year for parasites.
 Routine tests are the easiest and most effective way to detect intestinal parasites early and treat or prevent infection.

 Can humans become infected with hookworms?